|HMP 401||United States Health Care Systems 2||4|

 |Honors Project/Research 4|

 HMP 622 Field Practicum in Organizational and Project Analysis, and Management Skills Development is the required 400 hour 10-week field practicum, (or administrative internship), which constitutes an essential part of the HMP academic program.
 The field practicum occurs during the summer between junior and senior year, typically beginning in late May and ending in late August, requiring a full-time commitment of the student.
-Students must be an HMP major and must retain a cumulative GPA of 3.00 or higher to be granted permission to enroll in the course.
+Students must be an HMP major, in good academic standing in the major, and must retain a cumulative GPA of 3.00 or higher to be granted permission to enroll in the course.

-HMP majors must obtain a minimum of a B- in all HMP core courses and prerequisite courses.
+HMP majors must obtain a minimum of a B- in all HMP required courses and prerequisite courses.
 Majors must have an overall grade-point average of 3.00 to remain in the major.
-Students not continuing to make progress in the major, as evidenced by a mixture of generally low grades, incomplete courses, and/or administrative failures resulting in a cumulative GPA lower than 3.0 may, upon determination by the Health Management and Policy faculty, be excluded from the major and participation in the Field Practicum.
+Students not continuing to make progress in the major, as evidenced by a low grades (below B-), incomplete courses, and/or administrative failures resulting in a cumulative GPA lower than 3.0 may, upon determination by the Health Management and Policy faculty, be excluded from the major and participation in the Field Practicum.
 An exclusion from the major may also be necessary to resolve questions concerning major departmental requirements or University academic standards.

 The academic action of exclusion could be a temporary action if a petition is completed by the student detailing the extenuating circumstances and providing supportive documentation.
 After the petition has been reviewed, a determination of denial or approval will be made by the Health Management and Policy faculty.
 Should a petition be granted approval to remain in the major due to extenuating circumstances, the student must demonstrate academic progress (B- in HMP courses and 3.0 GPA) the following semester or they will be excluded from the major without the option to return.